Football clubs

 1938 - 1939

-Woordwards Sports competed in the Hastings League in 1938-39; their home pitch was at Gilridge, located at north of the Hastings Grammar School grounds.
+Woodwards Sports competed in the Hastings League during the 1938–39 season.
+Their home ground was at Gilridge, located north of the Hastings Grammar School grounds.

 Young Labour